Nanaimo's 12 off-leash dog parks

 Invermere Beach Park

-6420 Invermere Road, this off-leash area is located at the bottom of the stairs along the beach but please be sure to check tide information to ensure tide is out far enough for the dogs to run.
+6420 Invermere Road.
+This off-leash area is located at the bottom of the stairs along the beach.
+Check tide information to ensure it is out far enough for the dogs to run.

 May Richards Bennett Pioneer Park